maxganser/tintinnids/README.md

-# tintinnids
-Scripts for volumetric analyses of tintinnid cells and shells (available soon)
+# R scripts for volumetric analyses of tintinnid cells and shells (documentation available soon)